MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-items-for-warehouse-shipment.md

 You can create warehouse pick documents in a pull fashion by opening an empty warehouse shipment document, detect source documents that are released to shipment, and then create warehouse pick lines for those shipments.
 You can use the **Get Source Documents** or **Use Filter to Get Source Documents** functions to detect source documents that are ready for shipment.

-Alternatively, you can use the **Pick Worksheet** window to pull and create pick lines in batch mode.
+Alternatively, you can use the **Pick Worksheet** page to pull and create pick lines in batch mode.
 For more information, see [Plan Picks in Worksheets](warehouse-how-to-plan-picks-in-worksheets.md).

-You can also create warehouse pick documents in a push fashion from the **Warehouse Shipment** window by selecting **Create Pick**.
+You can also create warehouse pick documents in a push fashion from the **Warehouse Shipment** page by selecting **Create Pick**.

 > [!NOTE]
 >  Picking for warehouse shipment of items that are assembled to the sales order being shipped follows the same steps as for regular warehouse picks for shipment, as described in this topic.
 However, the number of pick lines per quantity to ship may be many to one because you pick the components, not the assembly item.